Ben Marsh

 Marsh remained with the Crows for another five seasons before being delisted at the end of 2003.
 He was then picked up in the 2004 pre-season draft by Richmond where he would add a further 7 games and one goal to his tally before retiring at the end of 2004.

+In 2025, Marsh's son Mitch who also plays at West Adelaide, was selected in the forward pocket of the U18 Boys All Australian team after South Australia won the National U18 Championships.